alexadmin/it_overview/README.md

 - project failure occured because of people misunderstanding, not technocal (1, p.
 279)
 - developers administer own desktop
 - single ticket system
+- after meetings with decision, fix result in email with all participants.
+Otherwise after some time people forget plan and tell gibberish.

 # Deployment